 Gopher Tortoise populations are declining throughout much of the species’ range.
 The Gopher Tortoise is federally listed as threatened in western Alabama, Mississippi and Louisiana, and it is currently under review for federal listing in eastern Alabama, Georgia, Florida and South Carolina.

 Gopher Tortoises attain sexual maturity late in life, at around 12 to 20 years of age, with maturity reached more rapidly at more southerly latitudes (e.g., south Florida) compared to sites in the northern portion of the species’ range (e.g., South Carolina, Alabama, Georgia).
 Females deposit small clutches of eggs (6 to 14), and typically, high nest and hatchling mortality result in low recruitment into the population.
-Low reproductive output combined with extensive habitat loss have had a considerable negative effect on the population and in turn, has also affected the many species that rely on Gopher Tortoise burrows for habitat and refuge, including the Eastern Indigo Snake.
+Low reproductive output combined with extensive habitat loss have had a considerably negative effect on the population and in turn, has also affected the many species that rely on Gopher Tortoise burrows for habitat and refuge, including the Eastern Indigo Snake.

 Gopher Tortoise Monitoring

 In 2011, we conducted our first preserve-wide surveys for Gopher Tortoises to estimate tortoise density and population size.
 We surveyed using line transect distance sampling methodology, as tortoise specialists have done elsewhere in Georgia.
-Our results showed that the Preserve supports a sizable tortoise population of almost 500 individuals.
+Our results showed that the Longleaf Stewardship Center supports a sizable tortoise population of almost 500 individuals.
 To monitor the status of our tortoise populations, we will initiate a long-term monitoring project by repeating these surveys at five year intervals.
-This will allow us to detect any changes in our population status and will also allow us to determine how our Gopher Tortoise population responds to habitat management actions on the preserve.
+This will allow us to detect any changes in our population status and will also allow us to determine how our Gopher Tortoise population responds to habitat management actions at the LSC.
 Data from these surveys will also provide information on the age class distribution within our population and a rough estimate of the amount of recruitment occurring in the population.

 Because Gopher Tortoise recruitment into the population is typically low, we need to ensure that our Gopher Tortoise population is growing.
 To better accomplish this, we will begin developing a field protocol that will allow us to better estimate the amount of recruitment within our populations.
-The results from this study will help us determine if active measures need to be taken to improve Gopher Tortoise survival within the Preserve, particularly nest and hatchling survival.
+The results from this study will help us determine if active measures need to be taken to improve Gopher Tortoise survival within the LSC, particularly nest and hatchling survival.

 Gopher Tortoise Translocation